Skip to main content

 vers --version

-You should see version information displayed.
+You should see version information like v0.5.1.

 Authentication